Honigmelone/ModelicaRes/hooks/README.md

     git pylint

-To count the number of lines of code:

-    git cloc

 #### Development workflow

 All releases and updates are on the `master` branch.
 During the build process, (`git code build`), releases are tagged  as "v*major*.*minor*.*micro*", where *major*, *minor*, and *micro* are the integer parts of the version number.
-The unreleased updates have an "UNRELEASED.md" file in the base folder with the commit date/time and the author.
+The unreleased updates have an "UNRELEASED COPY.md" file in the base folder with the commit date/time and the author.

 The version number is recorded in